 - (d) Automatic Expiration.
-All grants of temporary privileges shall automatically expire upon the date specified at the time of initial granting unless further affirmative action is taken to renew such temporary privileges by the Chief of Staff, and the CEO. - (e) Compliance with Bylaws and Policies.
-Prior to any temporary privileges being granted, the individual must agree in writing to be bound by the Bylaws, Rules and Regulations, policies, procedures, and protocols of the Medical Staff and the Hospital.
+All grants of temporary privileges shall automatically expire upon the date specified at the time of initial granting unless further affirmative action is taken to renew such temporary privileges by the relevant department chair, the Chair of the Credentials Committee, the Chief of Staff, and the CEO. - (e) Compliance with Bylaws and Policies.
+Prior to any temporary privileges being granted, the individual must agree in writing to be bound by the Bylaws, Rules and Regulations, policies, procedures, and protocols of the Medical Staff and the Hospital. - (f) FPPE.

-(f) FPPE.
 Individuals who are granted temporary privileges will be subject to the Hospital policy regarding focused professional practice evaluation.